leela-zero/leela-zero/README.md

 ### Else, if you want to contribute, run instead AutoGTP (to contribute) :

-    # Copy AutoGTP and leelaz binaries from build subdirectory to autogtp subdirectory
+    # Copy autogtp and leelaz binaries from build subdirectory to autogtp subdirectory
     cd ../autogtp
     cp ../build/autogtp/autogtp .
     cp ../build/leelaz .